algorandfoundation/docs/docs/get-details/ethereum_to_algorand.md

 Proxy smart contracts are heavily used on Ethereum as Ethereum smart contracts are not updatable.

-Whereas on Algorand applications can specify arbitrary rules for whether they can be updated or deleted.
+Whereas on Algorand, applications can specify arbitrary rules for whether they can be updated or deleted.

 This is strictly more general and flexible than on Ethereum: Algorand applications can indeed prevent any update and deletion like Ethereum smart contracts.

-The proxy design pattern may still be useful on Algorand if you want to provide the option to the user to decide whether they only ever want to use a non-upgradable smart contracts (calling directly the smart contract) or an upgradable one (calling the proxy).
+The proxy design pattern may still be useful on Algorand if you want to provide the option to the user to decide whether they only ever want to use a non-upgradable smart contracts (calling the smart contract directly) or an upgradable one (calling the proxy).
 A proxy can also be useful to split smart contracts that are too large.

 ## Pull Over Push